leonardoandreae/leonardoandreae.github.io/_portfolio/portfolio-3.md

 ![SuperMegaBot Simulation](/images/supermegabot_sim.png)

-### Outcome
+### Outcome and Key Learnings

 The thesis successfully developed and validated an improved local planner for SuperMegaBot.
 By reformulating the optimization problem and leveraging modern solvers, the work achieved faster computation times, a clearer constraint representation, and greater flexibility in trajectory generation.
 This contributed to advancing the navigation capabilities of the robot and laid the foundation for further improvements in real-world applications.

+This experience allowed me to understand how to integrate new software in existing robotics navigation pipelines as well as strengthening my C++ programming skills (ROS in particular) and familiarizing with modern motion planning algorithms.